fluidware/fluidsurveys-docs/chapters/Editor/editorfeatures.rst

 	* - Section
 	  - Description
 	* - 1.
 Download Responses
-	  - If your survey contains multiple pages, you can download responsens right from the top bar without having to enable the option under the :ref:`Publish` settings.
+	  - If your survey contains multiple pages, you can download responses right from the top bar without having to enable the option under the :ref:`Publish` settings.
 You can download them into either Microsoft Word or Adobe Reader.
 	* - 2.
 Jump to page
 	  - Instead of having to click [Next] a multitude of times in order to get to your desired page, you can instantly jump there.
 This will save you time, and headache.